7-Reasons Why Choosing Sobriety is the Best Choice

 3. You won’t be putting your own and other’s safety at risk

 Addiction is often described as a downward spiral.
 When you are addicted, your rational abilities are impaired.
-You are more likely to engage in drink or drug driving.
+You are more likely to engage in drug driving.
 You are also more likely to associate with dangerous people.

 By embracing sobriety, you will drastically improve your ability to make rational decisions.
-This will mean that you do not put your own safety and the safety of others in to danger.
+This will mean that you do not put your own safety and the safety of others into danger.

 4. Sobriety will improve your physical and mental health